shnarazk/splr/README.md

 ## A modern SAT Solver for Propositional Logic in Rust

 Splr is a modern SAT solver in [Rust](https://www.rust-lang.org), based on [Glucose 4.1](https://www.labri.fr/perso/lsimon/glucose/).
-It adopts various research results on modern SAT solvers:
+It adopts, or adopted, various research results on modern SAT solvers:

 - _CDCL_, _watch literals_, _LBD_ and so on from Glucose, [Minisat](http://minisat.se) and the ancestors
+- Luby series based restart control
 - Glucose-like _dynamic blocking/forcing restarts_
 - pre/in-processor to simplify the given CNF
 - branching variable selection based on _Learning Rate Based Branching_ with _Reason Side Rewarding_ or EVSIDS